SODOM AND GOMORRAH come to mind when reading the last chapters of the Book of Judges.

 We believe the actions of the men of Gibeah and Sodom are linked to the worship of El and Baal-Peor, which Derek argues in his new book The Second Coming of Saturn are one and the same.
 It’s connected to the cult of the dead, a practice that was a snare to the Israelites from the time they entered Canaan (see Hosea 9:15; Gilgal was the Israelite camp near Jericho).

 Get our new app!
 It’s free and connects you to these studies plus our weekly video programs, SciFriday, Unraveling Revelation, and A View from the Bunker.
 The app is available for iOS, Android, Roku, and Apple TV.
 Links to the app stores are at www.gilberthouse.org/app/.

-JOIN US IN TURKEY!
-We’re planning a tour of the churches of Revelation, Göbekli Tepe, Abraham’s home town Harran, the “Gates of Hell,” Mount Nemrut, and more.
-The dates are October 18-November 3, 2022.
-Details on cost, itinerary, and registration are available now at www.SkyWatchinTurkey.com.
+NEW DATES FOR OUR TOUR OF TURKEY: We’re planning a tour of the churches of Revelation, Göbekli Tepe, Abraham’s home town Harran, the “Gates of Hell,” Mount Nemrut, and more.
+Because of the political situation in Eastern Europe, however, we’ve moved the tour to October, 2023.
+More information is available at www.SkyWatchinTurkey.com.

 Click here for the complete archive of our New Testament Bible studies to date, and click here for the Old Testament studies to date.
 Or go to www.spreaker.com/show/gilbert-house-fellowship for all of the audio.